 Work Order Management

 The work order is at the core of any CMMS Software.
 The work order is the foundation of any CMMS software.
-This is because the maintenance manager is able to efficiently assign work orders to technicians or teams, whether it’s an order for scheduled maintenance, an inspection, or a breakdown repair.
+This is because the maintenance manager is able to efficiently assign work orders to technicians or teams, be it an order for scheduled maintenance, planned maintenance, routine inspection, or a repair to fix a breakdown.

 Orders can also have locations, assets, parts, wrench time, costs, and other information added to them.
-With computerised maintenance management, completed orders serve as a source of new data for the CMMS, which can then turn into useful information for reporting and analysis.
+With computerised maintenance management, completed orders serve as a source of new data for the CMMS, which can then turn into useful information for reporting and analysis purposes.

-The work request allows operators, technicians, janitors, employees, and anyone else to notify maintenance management of a problem.
-Anyone with a mobile device can access an online work request portal and create work requests.
+The work request allows operators, technicians, janitors, employees, and anyone else to notify maintenance management of a problem regarding maintenance operations.
+Anyone with a mobile device can access an online work request portal and create work requests or maintenance requests.

-It’s as simple as taking a picture of the issue, writing a short description, selecting the location where the maintenance work needs to be done and submitting it.
+It’s as straightforward as clicking a picture of the issue, writing a short description, selecting the location where the maintenance work needs to be done and submitting it.
 The request is then forwarded to management via email and push notification.

 Enterprise Asset Management

 A CMMS allows you to manage assets by tracking an asset’s entire lifecycle, from the time it is purchased until it is decommissioned.
 It also keeps a preventive maintenance schedule and a history of work orders completed on a specific asset.
-Some solutions allow you to keep track of downtime and depreciation.
+Some solutions let you track spare parts, downtime and depreciation.
 This further simplifies the work of maintenance teams as well as the entire maintenance process.

 The information collected through this process is useful for enterprise asset management (EAM) teams to collaborate with accounting and operations to determine whether an asset should be saved or sold.

 Further reference: Need A Facility Condition Assessment?
 New Checklist For 2022